 Here in the United States and the other Israelitish counties, it effects families and institutions all the way to the highest halls of government, business, education, labor, agriculture, religion, and social life.
 It spans every social and economic stratum—from the very poor to the very rich.
 Very few people are providing an adequate quality and quantity of the right of leadership.

 There are still some upright people around.
 They might not be righteous—carrying the righteousness of Christ.
 But they are still, nonetheless, upright; and they are moral.
 But they are being overwhelmed and smothered in a sea of corrupt leadership.
 And a family, institution, or nation is merely the mass of many individual parts.
 It is the sum of many, many people.
 And if the majority is given to a weakness, then the nation will reflect it.
 Reflect it right at the top of the government in these past 4 years.
-Wasn't that one of the arguments that people used?
+Was that not one of the arguments that people used?
 "Well, everybody's doing it."

-I'm here to tell you that it was not just the ministry—as some claimed, while pointing the finger of scorn.
+I am here to tell you that it was not just the ministry—as some claimed, while pointing the finger of scorn.
 Undoubtedly, some were more deeply asleep than others, but the fact remains that we were all tainted to some degree by the leaven of whatever the dominant sins were that motivated God to move as He did and let Satan do his evil work against the church.
 And we all have very much to repent of.
 And this section in Isaiah 3 is best seen when it is approached by going all the way back to Isaiah 1:4.

 This is what leads up to what He describes more specifically in Isaiah 3.
 There was leadership lacking from the top to the bottom!
 It was spread through the entire nation.
-It was not just isolated—either in the highest halls of government, or the Senate, or the Representatives, or down to the state level, or all the way down to the hamlet level, all the way into the families.
+It was not just isolated—in the highest halls of government, or the Senate, or the Representatives, or down to the state level, or all the way down to the hamlet level, all the way into the families.
 So what God is doing here is describing the entire nation by personifying it as one person (one man) laden with iniquity—so that the entire nation is full of putrefying, ulcerous sores.

 Verses 5 and 6 describe what Judah was doing as totally irrational because every part of the body was covered by bruises and sores inflicted by their own sin.
 Yet nothing that God did had turned them away from their course toward destruction.
 And by the middle of the chapter is more graphic description of their conduct and pain; but nonetheless, even though they had not repented, by the end of the chapter God calls upon them to repent.
 When we go into Isaiah 2, we find the story continuing; but it is advancing in time, and it becomes a prophecy.

-God says that He's going to bring it all down!
+God says that He is going to bring it all down!
 And so it leads right into the Day of the Lord.
 A time of severe judgment is not very far off from what God is saying right here.
 Chapter 3 continues the same thought, but it describes in greater detail one of the major causes of the bruises and sores of chapter 1.
 And what he describes here is actually, in terms of time, a prelude to the Day of the Lord.
 When things get like this, you will know that the end is right at hand.

 I think that the former administration of this nation's government—and especially its President—are a clear illustration of the main theme of the first part of this chapter.
 God seems to have given us, I think, a bit of a breather with the present administration—at least, in the area of sexual immorality.